liveeditor/net_http_ssl_fix/README.md

-# `net_http_ssl_fix` Ruby Gem
+# Net::HTTP SSL Fix Ruby Gem

-A Community-updated Net::HTTP certificate authority file hack.
-Very useful for authoring HTTP clients that must run on Ruby + Windows.
+A Community-updated `Net::HTTP` certificate authority file hack.
+Very useful for authoring Ruby-based HTTP clients that must run on Windows.

 Get rid of this lovely error for good, especially on Windows: